 Modern Day Earth Mumma - sells an anti-poo movement pack containing a poo bar, a conditioning rinse, and a hair masque, as well as a hair detangler/leave in conditioner.
 Products contain no preservatives and no parabens and are vegan friendly and herbal tea based.

 Cedar + Stone - plastic-free head lice prevention and treatment!
 Gentle, vegan, palm oil free and with no parabens, SLS's or harsh chemicals, its head lice shampoo bar can be used to prevent and treat head lice.

 Urthly Organics - hair and body shampoo that never contains SLS, SLES, parabens, fluoride, titanium dioxide, glycols, fragrance oil or mineral oils and is 100% palm oil and palm derivative free.
 Using mostly organic products, ingredients are acquired straight from the grower where possible and are produced in a sustainable environment.

 Dindi Naturals - a natural, plant-based, cruelty free, vegan-friendly shampoo travel soap that doubles as a body soap and provides a nourishing, gentle all-over wash.
 It doesn’t contain silicone, palm oil or nasty chemicals.
 It can be used on its own for a quick and easy shampoo (excellent for short hair), but combining it with a liquid conditioner is recommended for best results.
 The company’s solid conditioner bars give extra shine and moisture.

-Other local small business brands that I have seen recommended are Robyn Soap House, The Hazelnut Tree, Barany Naturals, Windella Farm, and Nude Nourishment.
+Other local Australian small business brands that I have seen recommended are Robyn Soap House, The Hazelnut Tree, Barany Naturals, Windella Farm, and Nude Nourishment.

 Syndet Solid Shampoo Bars